The Question Of Style

 We’re talking about the inner landscape

 We’re talking about your relationship to yourself.
-We’re talking about fear and all its permutations of self doubt, inner criticism, fear of judgment, and so forth.
+We’re talking about fear and its permutations of self doubt, inner criticism and fear of judgment.

-Here’s something I wrote recently when the topic of style came up in The Artist’s Journey: 3 Secrets Of The Masters course:
+Recently, the subject of style came up in my online course The Artist’s Journey: 3 Secrets Of The Masters.
+Here’s something I wrote:

 Also published on Medium.